go-aah/docs/getting-started.md

 Enter your application import path: github.com/jeevatkm/aah-first-app

-Choose your application type (web or api), default is 'web': web
+Choose your application type (web or api), default is 'web':

-Choose your application Auth Scheme (form, basic), default is 'none': none
+Choose your application Auth Scheme (form, basic), default is 'none':

-Choose your session store (cookie or file), default is 'cookie': cookie
+Choose your session store (cookie or file), default is 'cookie':

 Your aah web application was created successfully at '/Users/jeeva/go/src/github.com/jeevatkm/aah-first-app' You shall run your application via the command: 'aah run --importpath github.com/jeevatkm/aah-first-app'